Numerous doctors and other licensed medical staff working for the Oklahoma Corrections Department have less-than-spotless pasts, public records show.

 Such medical professionals, those with checkered pasts, commonly work for state agencies such as the state Corrections Department, said Lyle Kelsey, executive director of the Oklahoma Board of Medical Licensure and Supervision.

 “Sometimes, doctors that have been disciplined by the medical board and allowed to keep their medical license have a tough time finding employment,” Kelsey said.
-“Due to the discipline, physicians may also find they are unable to be included as network providers on insurance programs.”
+“Due to the discipline, physicians also may find they are unable to be included as network providers on insurance programs.”

 Kelsey said these realities often force doctors and other medical staff to find jobs working for the government.
 Medical professionals with disciplinary records also work at the state Department of Veterans Affairs and medical facilities at Fort Sill, a federal installation.